NotThatGoodOfAProgrammer/Music-recommendations/README.md

 ## Still in build

 To do:
-1. Cleaning code
-2. Finishing this README file
-3. Checking google lighthouse for possible improvements
+1. Checking google lighthouse for possible improvements
-4. *Maybe* Changing window.alert() to  custom notification box
+2. *Maybe* Changing window.alert() to  custom notification box

-In random order

 ## Link: https://NotThatGoodOfAProgrammer.github.io/Music-recommendations